hubagent/hugoDocs/content/en/components.md

 toc: false
 layout: components-home
 ---
-All the nuts and bolts of the npower Design System and how they fit into each other.
+Find below a definition of the npower Design System components and how they all fit together.

 The design system is comprised of:

 #### Foundation styles

-Background colours and styles etc.
+Foundation colours, shadow, curvature, transition times etc. - elements common across the entire system.

-#### Elements
+#### Atoms

-Smallest building blocks to make up the other components.
-Doesn't make sense to make them any smaller.
+Atoms are the smallest building blocks of the system.
+They make sense on their own and you couldn't sensibly break them down any further - for example a primary button.

-#### Modules
+#### Molecules

-More complex components consisting of atoms and other molecules.
+Molecules are more complex components consisting of atoms and potentially other molecules - for an example an address picker.

-#### Stacks
+#### Organism

-The most complex of components.
+Organisms are the most complex components fo all.
 How do you know if something is an molecule or an organism?
-It's an organism if it only ever appears in a view once - like a header, for example.
+Molecules can appear more than once on a view.
+If it wouldn't make sense for the compoment to appear more than once (e.g. a header or a help and support section, then it's an organism).